SrSalvaje/devNotes/Bash and Git.md

 ## Understanding Rebase and Amend

+### Amend

-**Amend** is a quick and easy way to make changes to the previous commit.
+A quick and easy way to make changes to the previous commit.

 `git commit --amend`